m-aparna/Green-Buddy/README.md

 **5. YouTube Video Recommendations:** Get suggestions for helpful plant care videos from top-rated influencers.

-**6. 5-Day Weather Forecast with Alerts:** Receive a detailed 5-day weather forecast with alerts and suggestions based on your plants’ growth stages.
+**6. Average 5-Day Weather Forecast with Alerts:** Receive a detailed current and upcoming 5-day weather forecast with alerts and suggestions based on your plants’ growth stages.
 Stay informed about sudden weather changes to protect your garden.

 **7. Plant Collections:** Track your plants by adding and managing details like name, species, and care schedule.
 Option to add new plants or delete existing ones.

 ## ✅ Tools/Technologies Used